temken/raytracer/README.md

   - [x] Update my config files
   - [x] Test
 - [x] Fix the texture so I can have a brick room for future testing.
+- [ ] Create camera based on aspect ratio and one pixel dimension
+  - [ ] If it persists: Fix the bug that changes the field of view for different resolutions
 - [ ] Add more pre-defined colors
 - [ ] Create some nice images with the new class.
 Create some interesting images and videos using all the capabilities so far.
 - [ ] Renderer with next event estimation: Create a renderer with deterministic shadows by checking for the closest light source or something.